If You Invested $1000 In This Stock 5 Years Ago, You Would Have $2,100 Today - Benzinga

-Thomson Reuters TRI has outperformed the market over the past 5 years by 4.59% on an annualized basis producing an average annual return of 15.63%.
-Currently, Thomson Reuters has a market capitalization of $48.64 billion.
+Moody's MCO has outperformed the market over the past 5 years by 7.24% on an annualized basis producing an average annual return of 16.1%.
+Currently, Moody's has a market capitalization of $47.62 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.